Summary in 30 seconds

 Events are batched in memory and uploaded to sync.memrynote.com/telemetry/batch at most every 30 seconds.
 We never log your IP address against your telemetry stream beyond the standard edge access logs that every web server keeps for a short window.

 Crash reporting is part of the same stream.
-We see that an error happened, on which surface, and an error code from a fixed list — never a stack trace that could contain your data.
+We see that an error happened, on which surface, and an error code from a fixed list, plus the redacted stack frames and error message described above.

 If you opt into the paid Sync service, the following is uploaded: